 The vShield only allows connections to servers on ports as specified.
 For example web servers are protected in such a way, that only connections originating from the Load Balancer and targeting a specific port are allowed.
 That means no one can connect directly to the Web Servers.

 Disaster recovery capability

 The DSI vCloud offering provides the customer with comprehensive disaster recovery functions in the self-service.
 DSI vCloud has been designed with fully redundant components on all levels to ensure high availability.

 All data transferred to and from ChurchDesk’s users and our servers are encrypted with a 256-bit SSL certificate.
 All data transfers to and from ChurchDesk’s mobile and browser apps are encrypted with this 256-bit certificate.
-All internal data transfers between ChurchDesk’s servers are protected by vShield Edge – which creates a secure and logically isolated portion of the T-Systems infrastructure.
+All internal data transfers between ChurchDesk’s servers are protected by vShield Edge – which creates a secure and logically isolated portion on the T-Systems infrastructure.

-Data Backup ChurchDesk ensures that data stored on ChurchDesk’s platform is backed up at all times.
+ChurchDesk ensures that data stored on ChurchDesk’s platform is backed up at all times.
 ChurchDesk both uses full as well as incremental backups.
 ChurchDesk regularly makes restore-tests of former completed backups to ensure that the backup works as intended.

 All files uploaded by the user will be scanned for virus before being accepted into the file archive.